julia-kom/bert-ilp-matcher/README.md

 ## Installation

-run `install.sh`, which sets up the local maven repository, cleans, compiles, tests and package the project into a jar `ilp-matcher.jar`.
+run `install.sh`, which sets up the local maven repository, cleans, compiles, tests and package the project into a jar `ilp-matcher.jar` located in the root folder of this project.
 This jar is stand-alone, meaning all dependencies are included in the jar.
 It can be transfered to a server without recompiling it for that system.

 ## Run the Matcher
 Executing the matcher is reached by executing the jar with the additional argument `matcher` as in the following example:

-`java -jar ilp-matcher.jar matcher <additional args>`
+`java -jar ilp-profile-matcher.jar matcher net-1 <pnml-file> net-2 <pnml-file> <additional args>`

 Arguments to specify are the following.
 Mandatory arguments in **bold**.
 Default values in _italic_.
 Either the full argument name or the short version can be used as input
 * **`net-1 <pnml-file>` (`n1 <pnml-file>`) - Path to sound, free choice, WF-Net File in PNML format of the first process**